2025 ICD-10-CM Diagnosis Code R53.82

 Strategies such as learning new ways to manage activity can also be helpful.
 You need to make sure that you do not "push and crash."
 This can happen when you feel better, do too much, and then get worse again.

-Don't try any new treatments without talking to your health care provider.
-Some treatments that are promoted as cures for CFS are unproven, often costly, and could be dangerous.
+Make sure to talk to your provider before you try any new treatments.
+Some treatments that are promoted as cures for ME/CFS are unproven, often costly, and could be dangerous.

 Centers for Disease Control and Prevention